cfreeman/tsa/content/posts/2020-12-23-NIKECraft-wear-tester.md

 00:02:09 Narrator: Help us wear these shoes to death.

 00:02:16 Sam Ratanarat: To join our wear testing program, post a one minute video to your Instagram feed.
 The opening shot must list your Instagram handle, your location, and your shoe size.
-Explain why you want to join Tag Tom Sachs and use the hashtag Nike Craft wear tester so we see it.
+Explain why you want to join Tag Tom Sachs and use the hashtag NikeCraft wear tester so we see it.

 00:02:40 Narrator: Do you take these shoes to have and to hold?